rcjackson/HighIQ/doc/source/index.rst

 data using NVIDIA GPUs.
 This was built with the intent to be ran on CUDA-compatible computers, such as Argonne National Laboratory's `Waggle <https://wa8.gl>`_ nodes.
-Therefore, much radar processing can be done live with the ability to create an initial processed product (i.e. NOAA's Level 2 or ARM's b1).
+Therefore, much radar processing can be done live with the ability to create an initial processed product (i.e. NOAA's Level 2 or ARM's b1) on any computer with a CUDA-compatible device.

 This toolkit is based around the `Atmospheric Community Toolkit <https://anl-digr.github.io/ACT/>`_ which uses `xarray <https://xarray.pydata.org>`_ as its data model.
 The built in I/O module